ashishjain0338/Whatapp-Reloaded/README.md

 ## Installation

-### 1.Python 3.7.3 or above
+### 1. Python 3.7.3 or above

 1. Download the latest python version [Download](https://www.python.org/downloads/)
-2. Install the downloaded file to your device.
+2. Install the downloaded file, Make sure to tick the dialogue box when installer provides an option to configure the **PATH** and **PATHEXT** variables
-3. Add the path of bin folder of the Installed Files to the Environment Variables.
-4. To Check python has been successfully installed or not.
+3. To Check python has been successfully installed or not.
 Do the following:-
 	1. Open Command LIne
 	2. Type python  and hit Enter
 	3. The version of python would be shown along with opening of python Terminal starting with ">>>" , if the python is successfully installed
+4. If Step 3 shows some Error then ,Copy the path of Installed folder (Example:->C:\Program Files\Python 3.8) and paste it in your System Environment Variables.

+### 2. Python Modules
+1. simplejson